top of page

-{REVIEW} Wale’s “everything is a lot” Is a Modern Blues Album where Rap n R&B Intersect
+(REVIEW) Wale's "everything is a lot." is a Blues Album Turned R&B

 There’s something about Wale’s trajectory that’s always felt both brilliant and misunderstood.
-Had he stayed strictly on the rap heavy, lyrical path he came in on, I honestly believe we’d be talking about him as a top 10, maybe even top 5 rapper of this generation.
+Had he stayed strictly on the rap-heavy, lyrical path he came in on, I honestly believe we’d be talking about him as a top 10, maybe even top 5 rapper of this generation.
 But Wale made a conscious decision to pivot.
-Instead of just chasing rap greatness, he carved out a softer, more introspective lane that let him touch the R&B side in a way nobody else really has.
+Instead of just chasing rap greatness, he carved out a softer, more introspective lane.
+This allowed him to touch the R&B side in a way nobody else really has.
 He’s one of the best crossover artists we’ve ever seen, and still, one of the most underappreciated songwriters and storytellers in hip hop.

 The Space Between Pain and Precision

-And even when he’s not doing traditional rap, he’s still rapping better than most.
+Even when he’s not doing traditional rap, he’s still rapping better than most.
 That Michael Fredo stretch alone is wild.
 He goes from the somber depth of “Blanco,” a brutally honest look at drinking and depression, straight into an interlude and then blacking out over wartime horns.
-That’s sequencing, emotion and range, all wrapped in one moment.
+That’s sequencing, emotion, and range, all wrapped in one moment.

 Favorite Records That Will Stay on Repeat